NiklasEdvall/melodic-inspector-tool/README.md

 ## Use to identify components
 * In **Mode: Identify** - look through components and check 'Exclude' for components to exclude
-* Return to _Main_ page of html-report to download CSV file.
+* Return to the _Main_ page of html-report to download CSV file.
 * **Note:** Selection is automatically cleared when you download CSV.
 * Use a file naming convention common to your project.
-If your data is in a BIDS structure `sub-01_ses-01.csv` is suggested for subject: `sub-01_ses-01` by default.
+If your data is in a BIDS structure `sub-01_ses-01.csv` is suggested for subject: `sub-01` session: `ses-01` by default.
 * The file is downloaded to your browsers download folder, collect your resulting CSVs somewhere safe.

 The page for a component in **Mode: Identify** <br>